gvwilson/sensibleadventures/bookster/bookster.md

 "What are you doing?"
 Gaeston asked as the boat drifted closer to the mountain.

-"Letting you off," the magician replied shortly.
+"Letting you off," the magician replied curtly.

 "What?!"

 *Whoomp!* Another burst of fire lit the sky above them.
-A moment later, the acrid tang of burning pine caught inside Erileine's throat.
+The acrid tang of burning pine caught inside Erileine's throat.

 "I said, I'm letting… you… *off*," Thomas repeated, his usual mocking humor gone.
-"Laeuc, those branches up ahead–can you throw a tether around them?
+"Laeuc, those branches up ahead–throw a tether around them.
 Or would you rather just jump?"

 Gaeston stood.
 The bow in his hands wasn't quite drawn; the arrow notched in it wasn't quite pointed at Thomas.
-"Tell me we're close," he said.
-"Tell me this is part of your plan."
+"Tell me we're close to the peak," he said.

-"I have no idea whether we're close or not," Thomas snapped.
+"I have no idea whether we're close or not," Thomas snapped, the patterns on his jacket swirling angrily.
 "But I am not taking this boat any closer to that mess than it is right now.
 Best wishes, good luck, may your grandchildren's grandchildren all bear your name, and so on."

 Gaeston raised his bow.
 "Like hell."

 Erileine never found out what would have happened next, because Armaend shouted, "Look!"
 She whirled around.
-A familiar lean figure was racing toward them like a leaf blown by a gale.
-Moonlight gleamed off his shaven head as he leaped over a fallen tree, rolled to his feet, and hurtled onward.
+A familiar lean figure was racing through the trees like a leaf blown by a gale.
+Moonlight gleamed off his shaven head as he leaped over a fallen log, rolled to his feet, and hurtled onward.

-His pursuers burst out of the trees behind him a heartbeat later with steel in their hands.
+His pursuers burst into sight behind him a heartbeat later with steel in their hands.
 One knelt and raised a crossbow.
 A branch above Razi's head whipped aside as the quarrel struck it, but the bookster kept running.

 And then, behind them, a bareheaded man raised his arms and clapped them together.  *Whoomp!* A ball of fire as big as a house blossomed